Power Automate > Understanding Power Automate basics

 Run-only users (for manually triggered flows):

-- For instant (button) flows, which can be triggered manually, you can grant run-only permissions.
+- For instant (button) flows that can be triggered manually, you can grant run-only permissions.

-- To set run-only permissions: Go to the flow’s details page, and in the Run only users section, click Edit.
+- To set run-only permissions: Go to the flow’s details page, find the Run only users section, and click Edit.

 -